Bill Lovett: Retirement and death

 After the failed attempt on his life and the subsequent gang violence attached to it, Lovett began courting Anna Lonergan, sister of his top lieutenant Richard "Pegleg" Lonergan.
 After their marriage on June 26, 1923, Lovett vowed to his wife that he would not only quit drinking but quit the criminal rackets as well.
 Wild Bill turned over command of the gang to new brother-in-law Pegleg Lonergan and bought a new house in Little Ferry, New Jersey.
 For three months, Lovett managed to stay clear of trouble.

 On October 30, 1923, Lovett went into New York City for the purpose of attending a job interview for the position of foreman of a silk factory.
 Evidently not trusting himself, he asked his wife Anna to accompany him, which she declined to do.
-Instead of going to the interview, Bill found his way back to his old haunts along the Brooklyn waterfront and began carousing with old pals.
+Instead of going to the interview, Lovett found his way back to his old haunts along the Brooklyn waterfront and began carousing with old pals.
 The next morning, Anna Lovett managed to track her husband to Thomas Sand's saloon (the same place where Timmy Quilty had been killed months before).
-Bill got on the phone and asked his wife to come pick him up.
+Lovett got on the phone and asked his wife to come pick him up.
 Angry that her husband had broken his promises, Anna refused.
-Bill stayed in the neighborhood and continued drinking, spending most of Halloween with an old friend named Joseph Flynn.
+Lovett stayed in the neighborhood and continued drinking, spending most of Halloween with an old friend named Joseph Flynn.
 Later that night, both Flynn and Lovett staggered into the rear of an abandoned store at 25 Bridge Street to sleep off their drunks.
 Flynn later told police he awoke in the middle of night and went home while Lovett was still asleep.
 Police later determined that sometime between 2 and 3 that morning, two men entered the rear of the store to attack Lovett.
-As one beat him about the head with a blunt instrument, the other shot Bill three times in the head and neck.
+As one beat him about the head with a blunt instrument, the other shot Lovett three times in the head and neck.
 Lovett's dead body was found several hours later.
 He was buried in Cypress Hills Cemetery with full military honors."

 While it has long been said that Bill Lovett was surprised in a speakeasy and killed by gangsters working for Frankie Yale (specifically Willie "Two-Knife" Altieri), the police investigation indicated that Lovett was most probably killed by fellow Irish gangsters for one reason or another, just as his old adversary Dinny Meehan had been.